Wolseley ring

 The Wolseley ring was a group of 19th century British army officers loyal to Garnet Wolseley and considered by him to be clever, brave, experienced and hard-working.

 After the Crimean War Wolseley started to keep a note of the best officers he met, and began gathering a network of able military men loyal to him.
 There were other circles around other military leaders; later these would dwindle as more formal selection and promotion procedures became established.

-The 'ring' itself was rooted in Wolseley's appointments for the Ashanti Campaign of 1873-4, in which Wolseley led British troops to take control of the Gold Coast.
+The 'ring' itself was rooted in Wolseley's appointments for the Ashanti Campaign of 1873-4, in which he led British troops to take control of the Gold Coast.
 He chose officers he had got to know during his Red River Campaign in Canada in 1870: